 The Wiley House

-To keep her quiet, he bared his teeth, barked and growled at her like a wild dog, and scratched her with his fingernails.
-When he suspected her of doing something he didn’t like, he made these noises outside the door and beat her if he thought she kept doing it, instilling in Genie an extremely intense and persistent fear of cats and dogs.
+To silence her, he would bare his teeth, bark, and growl at her like a wild dog, and even scratch her with his fingernails.
+If he suspected that she had done something he disapproved of, he would make these noises outside her room’s door and beat her if he thought she continued doing it, causing Genie to develop an intense fear of cats and dogs.

-When authorities went to Wiley’s house to look for child abuse, they discovered that Genie was completely neglected.
-Genie was found dirty, unbathed, and wearing a soiled diaper; she had never learned to use a toilet.
-Her father bound Genie to a potty chair with a cloth.
-He also chained her to a crib covered in wire and bound her so she couldn’t move.
+When authorities arrived at the Wiley residence to investigate child abuse allegations, they found that Genie had been grossly neglected.
+She was filthy, had never been bathed, and was wearing a soiled diaper since she had never learned to use a toilet.
+Her father had bound her to a potty chair using a cloth and had also chained her to a crib that was covered in wire mesh, rendering her immobile.

-Genie’s mother was a passive person who was constantly on the receiving end of her husband’s rage.
-Clark continued to beat her and threatened to kill her if she attempted to contact her parents or anyone else who lived nearby.
+Genie’s mother was a passive individual who frequently bore the brunt of her husband’s rage.
+Clark continued to physically assault her and even threatened to kill her if she attempted to reach out to her parents or anyone else who lived in the area.

 Clark and Irene’s Daughter Was Killed By Neglect